owntracks/booklet/docs/features/encrypt.md

 You can set up multiple decryption keys on the Recorder (but not in the apps).
 This is to enable, say, different people to use different secrets on the same Recorder.

 Add a key by determining the _username_ and the _device name_ of the client app.
 Lowercase these, and create a string with the two values separated with a dash.
-Suppose the _username_ is `jjolie` and the _device name_ is `phone`, the result will be `jjolie-phone`.
+Suppose the _username_ is `jjolie` and the _device name_ is `Phone`, the result will be `jjolie-phone`.

 Load the key into the (running) Recorder: